Build a Minimal LLM Application

 )

-// Generating messages using the template
+// Render messages from the template

 messages, err := template.Format(context.Background(), map[string]any{

-"role": "Programmer Encourager",
+"role": "Programmer Encouragement Assistant",

 "style": "positive, warm, and professional",

-"question": "My code keeps throwing errors, I feel so frustrated.
+"question": "My code keeps throwing errors and I feel frustrated.
 What should I do?",

 "chat_history": []*schema.Message{

-schema.UserMessage("I feel like the code I write is terrible"),
+schema.UserMessage("I think my code is terrible"),

 },